 You can also click on the Edit or Delete buttons.
 The Edit button will take you to a fairly useful app that lets you perform such basic tasks as cropping and rotating, rescaling, annotating, or tweaking the lighting.

-Update June 3rd, 2022, 9:30AM ET: This article was originally published on January 14th, 2020, and has been updated to account for changes in the OS.
+Update January 9th, 2023, 4:23PM ET: This article was originally published on January 14th, 2020, and has been updated to account for changes in the OS and to add information about recording with narration.